 If you answered yes to any or all the questions above you have a valid wrongful termination claim.
 You could be entitled to compensation or even reinstatement of your job.
 Rager & Yoon – Employment Lawyers will assign the most experienced and knowledgeable attorney to your case.
 From there, our lawyers will discuss your situation, investigate what options may be available to you and the best course of action moving forward.

 Let us help you through this

 If an employer has wrongfully terminated you or somebody you care about, contact a skilled and experienced attorney today.
-At the Rager Law Offices, we are going to put the full resources of our firm on your case in order to secure any compensation you are entitled to.
+At Rager & Yoon – Employment Lawyers, we are going to put the full resources of our firm on your case in order to secure any compensation you are entitled to.
 This can include:

 - Interest on unpaid wages

 When you need a Long Beach wrongful termination attorney, you can contact us by clicking here or calling us at 310-527-6994 for a free consultation.